The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

 \subsection{Alternating groups}

 Most alternating groups were proved to be Lie imprimitive in \cite{craven2017}.
 This left the cases $H\cong \Alt(6)$ and $p=0,3$, with specific actions on $M(F_4)$ in both cases.
-The case $p=3$ was settled in \cite{craven2015un}, and the case $p=0$ was settled in \cite{pachera2019un}.
+The case $p=3$ was settled in \cite{craven2015un}, and the case $p=0$ was settled in \cite{pacheraphd}.
+(Note that Cohen--Wales \cite{cohenwales1997} do not prove that $H$ is always Lie imprimitive.)
 In all cases we see that $H$ is strongly imprimitive.

 \begin{prop} Let $H\cong \Alt(n)$ be a subgroup of $\mbG$ for some $n\geq 5$.
-Then $H$ is strongly imprimitive. \end{prop} \begin{pf} If $H$ stabilizes a line on $M(F_4)^\circ$ or $L(F_4)$ then $H$ is strongly imprimitive by Proposition \ref{prop:fix1space}, and if $H$ stabilizes a $2$-space on $M(F_4)^\circ$ then $H$ is strongly imprimitive by \cite[Proposition 4.7]{craven2015un}.
-From \cite{craven2017}, there are exactly three cases where neither of these possibilities holds.
+Then $H$ is strongly imprimitive. \end{prop} \begin{proof} If $H$ stabilizes a line on $M(F_4)^\circ$ or $L(F_4)$ then $H$ is strongly imprimitive by Proposition \ref{prop:fix1space}, and if $H$ stabilizes a $2$-space on $M(F_4)^\circ$ (i.e., $n=5$, $p=2$, and $H\cong \SL_2(4)$) then $H$ is strongly imprimitive by \cite[Proposition 4.7]{craven2015un}.
+We therefore assume that neither of these statements holds, and use results from \cite{craven2017} to find all possibilities for $n$ and $p$.